 How To Stop Time by Matt Haig | Book Review

 Matt Haig is an English writer and a journalist.
-Haig was born in Sheffield, South Yorkshire, England, on 3 July 1974.
+He was born in Sheffield, South Yorkshire, England, on 3rd July 1974.
 After completing the University of Hull’s English and History courses, he managed an internet marketing company and worked for a nightclub in Spain until he became a full-time writer.

 Haig’s work has been translated into more than thirty languages.
-He is married to Andrea Semple; they have two children.
-The family lives in Brighton, Sussex.
+He is married to Andrea Semple and they have two children.
+They live in Brighton, Sussex.

 Book Overview | How To Stop Time by Matt Haig